Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Introduction

-Artificial intelligence (AI) has made significant strides in recent decades, impacting myriad aspects of society, including education~\cite{adiguzel2023revolutionizing,akgun2022artificial}, healthcare~\cite{mesko2023imperative,loh2022application}, and industry~\cite{ahmed2022artificial}, revolutionizing the way we live and work.
-AI tools have also become deeply entwined with the process of knowledge production, yielding findings that attract disproportionate attention in various scientific fields~\cite{wang2023scientific}.
-For example, AlphaFold learns known protein structures to accurately predict the unexplored ones, circumventing the capital and human cost of conventional structural inference and recently granted a 2024 Nobel Prize~\cite{jumper2021highly,varadi2022alphafold}.
-Autonomous laboratory systems driven by GPT-4 help chemists and material scientists greatly upscale the number of fruitful experiments~\cite{boiko2023autonomous,stokel2023chatgpt,gilson2023does}.
-Models improved via deep reinforcement learning have become tuned to contain complex fusion reactions~\cite{degrave2022magnetic} and discovered new, hardware-optimized forms to matrix multiplication that accelerate deep learning itself~\cite{fawzi2022discovering}.
-Moreover, recent breakthroughs in large language models have shown remarkable facility in helping scientists revise and refine scientific writing, facilitating the distillation and dissemination of scientific findings~\cite{stokel2023chatgpt,gilson2023does}.
-These transformative AI capabilities in scientific research suggest not only that it manifests potential to increase the multi-dimensional productivity of individual scientists, but also that it increases the visibility of the science it supports.
+Artificial intelligence (AI) has made significant strides in recent decades, promising to impact myriad aspects of society, including education~\supercite{adiguzel2023revolutionizing,akgun2022artificial}, healthcare~\supercite{mesko2023imperative,loh2022application}, and industry~\supercite{ahmed2022artificial}.
+Major investments in predictive and generative AI have catalyzed society-level debates over the future of AI at home and in the workplace.
+Perhaps more than any other domain, AI tools have become deeply entwined with the process of knowledge production, yielding findings that attract disproportionate attention in various scientific fields~\supercite{wang2023scientific}.
+For example, AlphaFold learns known protein structures to accurately predict the unexplored ones, circumventing the capital and human cost of conventional structural inference and recently granted a 2024 Nobel Prize~\supercite{jumper2021highly,varadi2022alphafold}.
+Models improved via deep reinforcement learning have become tuned to contain complex fusion reactions~\supercite{degrave2022magnetic} and discovered new, hardware-optimized forms to matrix multiplication that recursively accelerate deep learning itself~\supercite{fawzi2022discovering}.
+Autonomous laboratory systems driven by ChatGPT have helped some chemists and material scientists upscale the number of adaptive high-throughput experiments~\supercite{boiko2023autonomous,stokel2023chatgpt,gilson2023does}.
+Moreover, recent developments in large language models are making them increasingly incorporated in assisting scientific writing~\supercite{salimi2023large,liang2024mapping,hwang2024can,kobak2025delving}, facilitating the distillation of scientific findings, but also raising concerns about weakened confidence in AI-generated content~\supercite{stokel2023chatgpt,gilson2023does, wojtowicz2025undermining}.
+AI's increasing capabilities to influence scientific research suggest that it manifests potential to both increase the productivity of individual scientists and raise the visibility of science it supports.